JanLahmann/Quantego/README.md

 ## Instructions

 The [instructions](lego-quantego-v04b.pdf) have been created with the http://stud.io lego digital design software.
-Part numbers are as on https://www.bricklink.com/.
+Part numbers (3001, 4201, etc) are as on https://www.bricklink.com/.
 Colors are black for the 2x4 and 8x8 bricks, "trans-clear" for the panels (i.e. glass windows), and white for the other three types of bricks.

 <p align="center">
   <img src="lego-quantego-v04b-parts.png" alt="Quantego" width="450"/>